• Skip to primary navigation

 45-70 at 2,500 yards:

-The report of October 15, 1879, covers long range firing at Sandy Hook, New Jersey.
+The report of October 15, 1879, covers long-range firing at Sandy Hook, New Jersey.
 This was done along the beach to make the location of the bullet strike easier to find.
 Also, the long beaches allowed shooting back to 2,500 yards.

-The rifles tested included a special “long range” Springfield chambered for a 2.4 inch (.45-80) cartridge instead of the standard 2.1 inch (.45-70) cartridge.
+The rifles tested included a special “long-range” Springfield chambered for a 2.4 inch (.45-80) cartridge instead of the standard 2.1 inch (.45-70) cartridge.
 The 2.4-inch case held 80 grains of black powder behind the new prototype 500 grain lead bullet.
 The other load tested was the standard .45-70-405 Army load in the issue M-1873 Springfield.

 Since one of the test’s objectives was to gauge bullet penetration, the huge target used consisted of three 1 inch thick boards, separated by 1 inch cleats.
-The target was supported on 6 inch spruce posts and was constructed partly of spruce and partly pine.
+The target was supported on 6 inch spruce posts and was constructed partly of spruce and partly of pine.

-When the Springfield long range cartridge was fired, the 500-grain blunt nosed lead bullets propelled by 80 grains of black powder in the 2.4 inch cases at about 1,375 fps penetrated right through the three inches of wooden target and buried themselves in the sand.
+When the Springfield long-range cartridge was fired, the 500-grain blunt-nosed lead bullets propelled by 80 grains of black powder in the 2.4 inch cases at about 1,375 fps penetrated right through the three inches of wooden target and buried themselves in the sand.
 One 500 grain slug pierced three inches of target and buried itself in a supporting six inch post, giving a total penetration of a measured 5.25 inches.
 The Service 405-grain bullet gave a penetration of just 1.12 inches

 45-70 at 3,500 Yards:

-The report of November 13, 1879, lists the results of firing tests made at 3,500 yards distance with two long range Springfield’s.
+The report of November 13, 1879, lists the results of firing tests made at 3,500 yards distance with two long-range Springfields.
 The .45-70-500 had a rifle barrel with a 1 in 18 inch rifling twist, the other .45-80-500 had a 1 in 19 5/8 inch rifling twist.
 Two different loads were used: .45-70-500, and .45-80-500.
-The .45-70-405 Springfield’s were again tested and failed to reach the target at 3,500 yards.
+The .45-70-405 Springfields were again tested and failed to reach the target at 3,500 yards.

-Average time of flight for the .45-70-500-grain load was 21.2 seconds, the more powerful .45-80-500-grain cartridge the time-of-flight was 20.8 seconds.
+The average time of flight for the .45-70-500-grain load was 21.2 seconds, the more powerful .45-80-500-grain cartridge the time of flight was 20.8 seconds.
 For 3,500 yards distance, angles of elevation ran from 27 degrees to 29 degrees.

 The quicker-twist rifles required less elevation than the other slower-twist rifles at the same range.

-The greatest distance obtained with the .45-caliber long range, 1-in-18 twist Springfield rifle was 3,680 yards.
+The greatest distance obtained with the .45-caliber long-range, 1-in-18 twist Springfield rifle was 3,680 yards.

 Since the tests showed that the 405 grain service bullet failed to perform as well as the 500 grain, and that the 500 grain bullet showed relatively little difference when propelled by either 70 or 80 grains of black powder, the .45-70-500 load in the service 2.1-inch case was adopted as standard for military rifles.